supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_14_EnableSignRiskPolicy.md

 As an additional layer of security, you need to enable and configure your Azure AD organization's sign in and user risk policies.

+## Lab Objectives

+After completing this lab, you will be able to:
+- Configure the policy
+- Enable Sign-in risk policy

 #### Estimated time: 10 minutes

 ### Exercise 1 - Enable User risk policy